Game+ launches mobile app for skill-based gaming competitions

 Duty, Fortnite, Halo, Tekken, Street Fighter, Super Smash Bros., and Rocket League.
 Members will be able to join hubs for their favorite games and create challenges, the same way they would challenge a friend, that will then be shared with the community.

 Game+ said it solves two of the thorniest problems in facilitating gaming for money.
 First, it provides a bank-level financial backend that enables payments to move quickly and safely to winners’ accounts, without excessive delays or hidden fees.
-And just as importantly, Game+ ensures fairness by vetting all users much as a bank would, and by creating a dispute resolution system in which judges review evidence from disputed matches to determine the winner.
+And just as important, Game+ ensures fairness by vetting all users much as a bank would, and by creating a dispute resolution system in which judges review evidence from disputed matches to determine the winner.

 Game+ wants to build a clean, trusted community where members’ funds are safe and their matches are fairly decided.
 The Game+ app is certified compliant with the age verification and geolocation mandate under the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA).
 The certification was completed earlier this year by a leading independent lab – establishing a new standard for legitimacy and trust in the space.